tytydraco/yessleep/out/Weird_Coworker_Update_I_need_to_fix_my_front_door.md

 It was an excellent picture, by the way.
 Some people just have no culture.

-Between that, the constant questions about my hurting neck, and if the injury was in any way related to my newfound mutness, I was beginning to miss when my coworkers avoided me.
+Between that, the constant questions about my hurting neck, and if the injury was in any way related to my newfound muteness, I was beginning to miss when my coworkers avoided me.

 Unsurprisingly, my 'bestie' was waiting for me when I took my break.
 Ramy was leaning back in his chair, arms behind his head, eyes hidden by his sunglasses once again.